Super-Sons: Publication history

 The Super-Sons first appeared together in World's Finest Comics #154 (December 1965).
 Batman's imaginary son was seen first in Batman #131 (April 1960), Batman #145 (February 1962) and Batman #163 (May 1964).
 The Super-Sons, Superman Jr. (Clark Kent Jr.) and Batman Jr. (Bruce Wayne Jr.), were college-aged versions of their superhero fathers.
-Their mothers are never referred to by name, nor are their faces ever shown, though Superman's wife is dark-haired and Batman's wife is a redhead.
+Their mothers are never referred to by name, nor are their faces ever shown.
 The Super-Sons look almost exactly like their fathers and wear identical costumes.
 The characters spoke with a slightly exaggerated version of the slang popular in the late 1960s and early 1970s.
 They regard each other as brothers since both understand the pressures involved in being the son of a living legend.
 Like his father, Batman Jr. has no superhuman powers and relies on athletic prowess and gadgets.
-Superman Jr., who is only half-Kryptonian, has powers levels of only half that of Superman, Sr.
+Superman Jr., who is only half-Kryptonian, has power levels of only half that of his father.

-Although the very first Super-Sons appearance stated that these were actual stories in the lives of Superman and Batman, the final story in World's Finest #263, "Final Secret of the Super-Sons", written by Dennis O'Neil, revealed that the Sons had never really existed — they were merely computer simulations of what might have been, created by Superman and Batman on the Man of Steel's computer in his Fortress of Solitude.
+Although the very first Super-Sons appearance stated that these were actual stories in the lives of Superman and Batman, the final story in World's Finest #263, "Final Secret of the Super-Sons", written by Dennis O'Neil, revealed that the Sons were computer simulations and never existed.

 They later inspired the characters Joel Kent and Bruce Wayne Jr. in the three Superman & Batman: Generations comic book series.